User Community Service Desk Downloads

 JVM parameters

-The most relevant Java Virtual Machine (JVM) settings are described in JVM configuration.
+The most relevant Java Virtual Machine (JVM) settings are described in JVM Configuration.

 XMX memory settings